-Laura Hufford, MD, McFarland Clinic Pediatric Hospitalist, shares what makes norovirus so contagious and how you can limit the spread of germs.
+Norovirus, sometimes called stomach flu or a stomach bug, is a virus that spreads quickly and causes a range of unpleasant symptoms.
+Laura Hufford, MD, McFarland Clinic Pediatric Hospitalist, shares what makes norovirus contagious and how you can limit its spread.

 Several factors make norovirus especially contagious: